AristoQuintus/SampleRep/README.md

 # SampleRep
-This is a sample repository created for the documentation of GitHub.
+# This is a sample repository created for the documentation of GitHub.

+print("Hello, this is the python command to print")